Web Site Design & Development

 Administrative Department Web sites

 Administrative departments are increasingly using the Web as their primary communication channel to the constituents that they serve.
-If you need assistance with your department web site, are experiencing an issue with your site, or require training on the Cascade web editing software, please submit a request ticket through the Web Site Support form in your Portfolio (Tools and Links> ITS Support Request> Web Site Support).
+If you need assistance with your department web site, are experiencing an issue with your site, or require training on the Cascade web editing software, please submit a request ticket through the ServiceNow portal by clicking on the "Get Help" button in the right hand column or by visiting the service.wesleyan.edu portal.
+Select "Report an Issue" to submit your request or to report an issue with your web site.

 Course Web Sites